 Check if mixture is ready

-Before adding the cashew powder, make sure sugar has melted completely and has begin to boil well.
+- Before adding the cashew powder, make sure sugar has melted completely and has begun to boil well.

 1. Add cashews to a blender jar.
 I had used cashews from fridge.
 I split open the cashews and then dry roasted on a low flame until crunchy.
 I used 1 & 1/2 cups split cashews which weighed 200 grams.